 The town’s New Life Christian Centre, on Saturday, is one of the last stops of the season for the Alnwick-based touring theatre group, which has been showcasing The Princess And The Goblin since the beginning of December.

 Princess Irene is to be the bride of the goblin king’s son; unfortunately he hasn’t actually asked her yet.

-It’s a story about growing up, making friends and the importance of family and is performed with song, dance and some fun along the way.
-The show is written by George MacDonald, directed by Louis Roberts, adapted by NTC’s Karen Hirst and is told in NTC’s fast-paced style.
+It is a story about growing up, making friends and the importance of family, with song, dance and fun along the way.

 Five actors will perform, including trainee actor Collette Conlin, from Newcastle, and Lydia Oliver, a trainee stage manager from Sunderland.

 Writer Karen Hirst said: “Fairy tales are one of my secret pleasures, I collect them.
 I daren’t go into Barter Books (based in Alnwick) unless I have just been paid.
 Whilst there a couple of years ago I came across The Princess and the Goblin by George MacDonald.
 The book was serialised in 1870-71.